galette/galettedoc/source/development/contributor.rst

 Git configuration
 =================

-First, set jour name and email in git configuration:
+First, set your name and email in git configuration:

 .. code-block:: bash